-The following tables set forth selected historical consolidated financial and other data of Silvercrest as of and for the year ended December 31, 2013.
-The consolidated statement of financial position data as of December 31, 2012, 2011, 2010 and 2009, the portion of the operating results included in the consolidated statement of operations data for the year ended December 31, 2013 that relates to the six months ended June 30, 2013, and the operating results included in the consolidated statement of operations data for the years ended 2012, 2011, 2010 and 2009 are those of Silvercrest L.P., our predecessor for accounting purposes.
+The following tables set forth selected historical consolidated financial and other data of Silvercrest as of and for the years ended December 31, 2013, 2012, 2011 and 2010.
+The consolidated statement of financial position data as of December 31, 2012, 2011 and 2010, the portion of the operating results included in the consolidated statement of operations data for the year ended December 31, 2013 that relates to the six months ended June 30, 2013, and the operating results included in the consolidated statement of operations data for the years ended 2012, 2011 and 2010 are those of Silvercrest L.P., our predecessor for accounting purposes.
 The consolidated statement of operations data for the year ended December 31, 2013 represents the combination of Silvercrest L.P.'s results of operations for the six months ended June 30, 2013 and Silvercrest's results of operations for the six months ended December 31, 2013.